 Meet the U.S. Interagency Council on Homelessness

 Whether working in the nation’s capital or in States and communities across the country, USICH’s team of talented and resourceful professionals are committed to carrying out the Obama Administration’s mission to prevent and end homelessness.
 As USICH moves through a leadership transition from Barbara Poppe to Laura Zeilinger as the new incoming executive director, we thought a “refresher” on the complement of USICH team would be helpful.
 Below are short profiles of policy and program staff who work directly with our Federal partner agencies, and State and local leaders.

-Richard Cho is based in Washington, DC, where he coordinates the interagency priority of ending chronic homelessness by 2015.
+Richard Cho is based in Washington, DC, where he coordinates USICH's Federal policy efforts and the implementation of Opening Doors.
 One area of his work that will have long-lasting impacts is his effort to promote housing as a health care intervention.
 “Because of the Affordable Care Act, we are on the verge of having a transformed health care system that is oriented to addressing the needs of the whole person, including housing needs and homelessness,” Cho said.
 “I firmly believe that when we have a health care system that is able to provide the supports people need to achieve housing stability, homelessness will be a thing of the past.”

 Beverley Ebersold, based in Detroit, Mich., focuses on achieving the goals set forth in Opening Doors by fostering collaboration and partnership among leaders within communities, local, state, and at the Federal level to promote evidence-based best practices, cost-effective use of resources, and peer-to-peer sharing opportunities across the midwest and far reaching to the northwest.
 “Over the next few months, I am looking forward to traveling to communities in my regions and visiting leaders across the country, to learn local and state dynamics while building, strengthening, and encouraging partnerships to achieve the goal of ending homelessness,” she said.